 Inspection Procedures: Repair (or note) if: Out-of-Service if: d.
 Transmission Fluid Check transmission fluid level and condition.
-Transmission fluid level is below the "full" mark.
 Dipstick is missing, broken or the incorrect type.
+Transmission fluid is below the "add" mark or above the "full" mark.
 Transmission fluid shows need of servicing (discoloration or smell).
-Transmission fluid is below the "add" mark or above the "full" mark.
 Transmission fluid shows evidence of excessive dirt, metal or coolant contamination. e.
-Windshield Washer Fluid Check windshield washer fluid level.
-Reservoir level is low or cap is missing.
-Reservoir is empty.
+Windshield Washer Reservoir and Fluid Check windshield washer fluid reservoir and cap for condition, mounting and fluid level.
+Reservoir is loose, washer fluid level is low and/or cap is damaged.
+Reservoir is missing, leaking or empty, and/or cap is missing.
 (Continued on Next Page)